 If you gave your bags to a porter on the pier, the bags likely are on the ship.
 (Only in very rare instances do bags get left behind on the dock or fall in the water.)
-Again, reception staff can help you track down your bag, whether it was flagged for contraband or delivered to the wrong cabin.
+It never hurts to walk your hallway looking at bags remaining outside cabin doors in case it was delivered to the wrong cabin.

 If something is broken or not working properly in your room, notify your cabin steward.
 He or she can replace the item or arrange to have it fixed.
 If it is not fixed in a timely manner, reach out to Reception.

 This happens more often than you think.
 One wrong button pushed while programming your combination and the code you think will open the safe suddenly will not.
 Let your cabin steward know or call Reception on your cabin phone.
 They will send a security officer who has a method of opening the safe in your presence.

 If there's something specific you'd like your cabin steward to do, you can speak to him or her directly.
 If you think your cabin steward is not doing a good job or if it's a systemic problem like moldy bath tiles, it's best to request an appointment with the hotel director to air your concerns.
 Always take photos, so you have examples to show (or post on social media if the issue is not solved onboard).